 Aspirin should not be given to children or teenagers who have or are recovering from chickenpox or flu-like symptoms due to the risk of Reye’s syndrome, a life-threatening condition that affects the brain and liver.

-What are the signs and symptoms of aspirin overdose?
+What are the signs and overdose symptoms?

 Aspirin overdose can manifest in various ways, depending on the dosage, the duration, and the individual’s health status.
 Some of the common signs and symptoms of aspirin toxicity include: